Psychedelics have had a major impact on our understanding of human consciousness, mental illness, and happiness.

 Many of his pieces pull from concepts deeply rooted in the psychedelic experience — changes in perception, surrender to a higher power, psychodynamic visions, ego, birth, death, and rebirth, archetypal mythic figures, chakras, cosmic unity, void, and higher states of consciousness.

-He attributes his use of entheogenic substances with transforming his creative process into what it is today.
+He attributes his use of entheogenic substances to transforming his creative process into what it is today.

 Alex Grey lists the creative process as follows: